microsoft/windows-rs/README.md

 This will allow Cargo to download, build, and cache the Rust/WinRT support as a package directly from crates.io.

-Next, specifiy your WinRT dependencies in your Cargo.toml file:
+Next, specify your WinRT dependencies in your Cargo.toml file:

 ```toml
 [package.metadata.winrt.dependencies]